swsnu/swppfall2022-team3/docs/backlog/team3 sprint3 backlog.md

 ## Revised Documentations

-### Requirements and Specification

 ### Design and Planning

 ER diagram and controller diagram are changed due to the omission of `interested_gender` field and newly added 'blocking user' feature.
+HTTP data format for blocking are added, and implementation plan is modified since we developed frontend first for mid-presentation.

 ## Implementations